acend/helm-basics-training/content/en/docs/_index.md

 {{% onlyWhen rancher %}}
 {{% alert title="Note" color="primary" %}}
 Namespaces created via `kubectl` have to be assigned to the correct Rancher Project in order to be visible in the Rancher web console.
-Please ask your teacher for this assignment.
-Or you can create the namespace directly within the Rancher web console.
+Please ask your trainer for this assignment or create the namespace directly within this project on the Rancher web console.
 {{% /alert %}}
 {{% /onlyWhen %}}